Tornikeramazashvili/redberry-assignment/README.md

 ## About

-This create resume app was made for Redberry internship
+With this application you can create and see at the same time your CV. app was made for Redberry internship.

 ## Technologies

 • React JS, ES6
-• React router dom
+• React Router Dom
-• React hook form
+• React Hook Form
-• React hook form persist
+• React Hook Form persist

 ## Setup